Dirty Dancing: Cameos

-The Dirty Dancing album held the number one spot on the Billboard album chart for over four months.
-As of July 2022, the Dirty Dancing album has sold over 14 million copies.
-Actress Jane Brucker wrote the song "Hula Hana", which she performed in her role of Lisa in the show rehearsal scene.

 Production

 Pre-production

 Dirty Dancing is based in large part on screenwriter Eleanor Bergstein's own childhood: she is the younger daughter of a Jewish doctor from New York and had spent summers with her family in the Catskills where she participated in "Dirty Dancing" competitions; she was also nicknamed "Baby" herself as a girl.
-In 1980, Bergstein wrote a screenplay for the Michael Douglas film, It's My Turn; however, the producers cut an erotic dancing scene from the script, prompting her to conceive a new story that took inspiration from her youth dance competitions.
+In 1980, Bergstein wrote a screenplay for the Michael Douglas film It's My Turn; however, the producers cut an erotic dancing scene from the script, prompting her to conceive a new story that took inspiration from her youth dance competitions.
 In 1984, she pitched the idea to Metro-Goldwyn-Mayer (MGM) executive Eileen Miselle, who liked it and teamed Bergstein with producer Linda Gottlieb.
 They set the film in 1963, with the character of Baby based on Bergstein's own life and the character of Johnny based on the stories of Michael Terrace, a dance instructor whom Bergstein met in the Catskills in 1985 while she was researching the story.
 She finished the script in November 1985, but management changes at MGM put the script into turnaround, or limbo.

 Bergstein gave the script to other studios but was repeatedly rejected until she brought it to Vestron Pictures.
 While honing their pitch to Vestron, Gottlieb had agreed to cut the proposed budget in half.
 Bergstein and Gottlieb then chose Emile Ardolino as the film's director; Ardolino had never directed a feature film, but was extremely passionate about the project after reading the script while he was on jury duty.
 The team of Gottlieb, Bergstein, and Ardolino then presented their vision for the film to Vestron's president, Jon Peisinger, and the company's vice president for production, Mitchell Cannold.
 By the end of the meeting, Peisinger had greenlit the project to become Vestron's first feature film production.
 The approved film was budgeted at the relatively low amount of $5 million, at a time when the average cost for a film was $12 million.

 For choreographer, Bergstein chose Kenny Ortega, who had been trained by Gene Kelly.
 For a location, they did not find anything suitable in the Catskills (as many of the Borscht Belt resorts had been shut down at that point), so they decided on a combination of two locations: Lake Lure, North Carolina, and the Mountain Lake Hotel near Pembroke, Virginia, and with careful editing made it look like all shooting was done in the same area.